Schatten Class Hankel Operators on Weighted Bergman Spaces induced by regular weights: Introduction and main results

 A careful reader may have already realized that the proof of (i) $\Rightarrow$ (iii) is just dealt with in the case of $\om\in\RR$ instead of $\om\in\DDD$.
-However, a substantial obstacle will appear in the proof if one tries to use a similar method.
-Indeed, if $\om$ is only assumed to belong to $\RR$, then certainly we may find a large enough $r_0=r_0(\om)$ such that for all $r>r_0$,
+However, a substantial obstacle will appear in the proof if one tries to use a similar method for a general weight in $\DDD$.
+Indeed, if $\om$ is only assumed to belong to $\DDD$, then by \cite[Theorem 1]{pelaez2}, we may find a large enough $r_0=r_0(\om)$ such that for all $r>r_0$,

 Nevertheless, we are not in a position to obtain the same estimate as in Lemma \ref{lemma5} because $r$ is supposed to be sufficiently small.
-This obstacle does not happen if $\om\in\RR$, since the last \eqref{eq:important} is valid for for all $r>0$.
+This obstacle does not happen if $\om\in\RR$, since the last \eqref{eq:important} is valid for all $r>0$.
 Therefore, some new techniques should be developed in this case.

 We finish the introduction by a couple of words about the notation used in this paper.
 Throughout the paper $\frac1p+\frac{1}{p'}=1$ for $1<p<\infty$.
 Further, the letter $C=C(\cdot)$ will denote an absolute constant whose value depends on the parameters indicated in the parenthesis, and which may change from one occurrence to another.
 If there exists a constant $C=C(\cdot)>0$ such that $a\le Cb$, then it is written either $a\lesssim b$ or $b\gtrsim a$.
 In particular, if $a\lesssim b$ and $a\gtrsim b$, then it is denoted by $a\asymp b$ and said that $a$ and $b$ are comparable.